Go to the Students section

 Go to the Support us section

-These frequently asked questions relate to bridging loans and financial aid awards offered by Oxford Brookes University.
+These frequently asked questions relate to loans and financial aid awards offered by Oxford Brookes University.

 For information regarding United States loans, please see United States Student Loans.

-It’s true that the fund can help students in financial difficulty but this must be because of unforeseen circumstances/emergencies or because you are a Home full-time undergraduate student and your assessment shows a shortfall over the academic year.
+It’s true that financial aid can help students in financial difficulty but this must be because of unforeseen circumstances/emergencies or because you are a Home full-time undergraduate student and your means-tested assessment shows a shortfall over the academic year.

 Students are expected to have planned and budgeted for their time at University and to live within their means.
 The Brookes Union Advice Service can offer budgeting and debt management advice.